alan-sims/traffic_psychology/docs/rural_tailgating.md

 In this scenario, the participant drives along a rural road with one lane in each direction, separated by a double white line (no overtaking allowed).
 The road has a baseline speed limit of 100km/h, but drops to 60km/h when passing through a small township in the middle of the scenario.

 Throughout the drive, there are various cars traveling below the speed limit, creating opportunities for the participant to engage in tailgating behavior.
-Since overtaking is not allowed due to the double white lines, participants must decide whether to follow closely behind slower vehicles or maintain safe following distances.
+Since overtaking is not allowed due to the double white lines, participants must decide whether to follow closely behind slower vehicles or maintain safe following distances, or even perform an illegal overtake.

 ## Traffic Behavior

 The scenario includes multiple slower vehicles that travel below the posted speed limits:
 - Cars traveling at 80-90km/h in 100km/h zones
-- Cars traveling at 50km/h in the 60km/h township section
 - These slower vehicles create frustration and tailgating opportunities

 We will analyze how participants respond to these slower vehicles, particularly their following distances, speed choices, and lateral movement patterns.